 We asked skin experts to share their top picks — and they might just make you want to shave!

-"For those who are lazy about shaving, this razor sets you up for success as it comes with built-in skin conditioning blades for a close shave," said Jeannel Astarita, skin care expert and founder of Just Ageless Medical Spa at the 11 Howard Hotel in New York City.
+"For those who are lazy about shaving, this razor sets you up for success as it comes with built-in skin conditioning blades for a close shave," said Jeannel Astarita, skin care expert and founder of Just Ageless Medical Spa in New York City.
 "I still recommend that you wait until the end of the shower to shave so pores are 'open' and hairs are soft.
 The conditioner can also prevent skin irritation."

 “With the lather bars attached, you are always guaranteed to have the shaving cream exactly where you need it, and the pivoting head specifically allows access to hard-to-reach spots around knees and elbows," said Dr. Joel L. Cohen, director of AboutSkin Dermatology in Denver, Colorado, and spokesperson for the American Academy of Dermatology.
 "Triple-blade technology is helpful as the first blade is intended to tug the hair, while the sharper following blades cleanly slice the hair as close to the skin as possible.”